victordqa/will-do-app/README.md

 Main changes when compared to original tutorial:

-* No boostrap used to exercise front-end skills,
+* No bootstrap used to exercise front-end skills,
+* Used styled-components for styling
 * Changed the app from a shopping list, where all authenticated users can see and edit the items of the list, to a to-do list, where users can only visualize and change their own tasks.